Co-Parenting and COVID-19

 - BE HEALTHY – Model good behaviour for your children with intensive hand washing, wiping down surfaces and other objects that are frequently touched.
 Maintain social distancing, and self-isolation, if ordered by the PEI Chief Public Health Officer.
 Follow the guidance of the Chief Public Health Office found online.

 - BE MINDFUL – Maintain a calm attitude and convey to your children your belief that everything will return to normal in time.
 Avoid making careless comments in front of children and exposing them to endless media coverage intended for adults.
 At the same time, encourage your children to ask questions and answer them truthfully at a level that is age-appropriate.
+The Hospital for Sick Children created an online hub for resources on coping with COVID-19, while supporting children's mental health and wellbeing.

 - BE COMPLIANT with Court Orders and Parenting Agreements to the greatest extent possible.
 Court orders exist to prevent endless haggling over the details of timesharing; if schools are closed, for example, parenting schedules should remain in force as though school were still in session, to the greatest extent possible.
 If your visits or exchanges were supposed to occur through the Supervised Access and Exchange Program (which is not operating during this pandemic period), you are encouraged to contact your lawyer.
 However, note that temporary changes to parenting schedules may need to be made if a family member is required to self-isolate.